xc-jp/purescript-protobuf/README.md

 We only support __proto3__ so that means we don't support [extensions](https://developers.google.com/protocol-buffers/docs/proto?hl=en#extensions).

-The generated record fields will use `Nothing` instead of the [default values](https://developers.google.com/protocol-buffers/docs/proto3?hl=en#default).
+The generated optional record fields will use `Nothing` instead of the [default values](https://developers.google.com/protocol-buffers/docs/proto3?hl=en#default).

 We support